22soulfan/WhirlyOS/README.md

 13. After the instructions, you now have a WhirlyOS based on any Linux distro!

 For Linux, you can follow the same instructions which are in steps 3-13.

+> **Note:** You can build Astrashell, but instead of a Debian disk image, use only an ElementaryOS disk image as it works better with Pantheon.
+Just follow steps 3-13 with an ElementaryOS ISO.

 ---